-- (a) All Applicants shall be required to obtain a permit to Collocate a Small Wireless Facility in a Right-of-Way or to install a new, modified, or replacement Utility Pole, Authority Pole or Wireless Support Structure associated with a Small Wireless Facility in a Right-of-Way. - (b) City staff is authorized and empowered to create any necessary forms, rules, regulations and requirements consistent with this Chapter that are necessary to assist the City in the permitting, application and review process. - (b) All Applications shall contain the following: - (1) Application form signed by the Applicant or authorized representative; - (2) Zoning and construction drawings; - (3) Application fee; - (4) An industry-standard pole load analysis indicating that the structure on which the wireless facilities will be mounted will safely support the load.
-If a small wireless facility cannot be safely installed on the respective structure, applicant shall either replace the structure with a compliant structure of the same type, or propose a new location;
+(a) All Applicants shall be required to obtain a permit to Collocate a Small Wireless Facility in a Right-of-Way or to install a new, modified, or replacement Utility Pole, Authority Pole or Wireless Support Structure associated with a Small Wireless Facility in a Right-of-Way.

+(b) City staff is authorized and empowered to create any necessary forms, rules, regulations and requirements consistent with this Chapter that are necessary to assist the City in the permitting, application and review process.

+(b) All Applications shall contain the following:

+(1) Application form signed by the Applicant or authorized representative;

-- (5) A photograph of each proposed location showing the condition of the location before construction and installation; - (6) Proof or evidence of insurance as required by applicable City Ordinance or the master license agreement or any other agreement with the City; and - (7) An affidavit that the installation or collocation of the Small Wireless Facility shall be completed within 270 days after the day on which the City issues the permit. - (c) Application Fees.
+- (2) Zoning and construction drawings; - (3) Application fee; - (4) An industry-standard pole load analysis indicating that the structure on which the wireless facilities will be mounted will safely support the load.
+If a small wireless facility cannot be safely installed on the respective structure, applicant shall either replace the structure with a compliant structure of the same type, or propose a new location; - (5) A photograph of each proposed location (to be used to review whether any part of the Right-of-Way is damaged during the construction and installation period; - (6) Proof or evidence of insurance as required by applicable City Ordinance or the master license agreement or any other agreement with the City; and - (7) An affidavit that the installation or collocation of the Small Wireless Facility shall be completed within 270 days after the day on which the City issues the permit.

+(c) Application Fees.
 The application fee for the co-location of a Small Wireless Facility on an existing or replacement Utility Pole shall be \$100 for each Small Wireless Facility on the same application.
 The application fee to install, modify or replace a Utility Pole associated with a Small Wireless Facility shall be \$250 per application.